kuchkovsky/asuswrt-merlin-scripts/README.md

 * **[`ssd_trim.sh`](jffs/scripts/ssd/ssd_trim.sh)** - automated TRIM handler for USB SSDs.
   This script turns TRIM into a regular maintenance task handled entirely on the router side.
 It:
   - scans all USB-backed mountpoints under `/tmp/mnt` (or a single label if specified),
-  - skips excluded labels, rotational drives, and unsupported filesystems,
+  - skips excluded labels, unsupported filesystems, and disks that were permanently disabled due to previous errors,
   - enforces `provisioning_mode="unmap"` on eligible devices so the kernel can send TRIM/UNMAP commands,
   - runs `fstrim` and detects whether any space was actually reclaimed,
   - handles problematic USB adapters by: